ml13c/SWGOH-Calc-Website/README.md

 # SWGOH-Calc-Website
 SWGOH Website
-This is not a full website and is not ready to be published.
-Just the frame of the website and got all of the calculations and dropdown menus to work.
-Will add visual things later.
+Some data is outdated and must be double checked but most of it is updated as of 11/28/2023.
+Will update once bo katan epic confrontation releases or end of december 2023.